RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 and providing a straightforward history for tracking changes.

 #### Staging release
-Staging code is automatically released to the `staging` environment on merge into the `main` branch.
+Staging code is automatically released to the `stage` environment on merge into the `main` branch.

 #### Production release
-Production code is currently maintained in the `stable` branch.
-Only maintainers are allowed to merge into this branch.
+The releases are created from the `main` branch.

 ##### Release process
-- Open a pull request from `main` to `stable`.
-(You can leverage past PRs as an example)
-- Ensure all tests pass in the `staging` environment.
+- Ensure all tests pass in the `stage` environment.
+Check the [`stage-periodic-check health` dashboard](https://ibutsu.insights.corp.redhat.com/project/3915c900-85fc-1222-833c-10d51af56f2e/dashboard/72a99440-b965-42c6-86a8-a169275a71e7) for curiosity.
-- **REBASE MERGE ONLY** the pull request into the `stable` branch.
-(It is currently discouraged that you squash commits into `stable` since it blocks/destroys the CHANGELOG.md generation.)
-- A maintainer creates a release commit on their local machine from the `stable` branch, by
+- A maintainer creates a release commit on their local machine from the `main` branch, by
    1. Creating a release commit with a CHANGELOG.md update
       ```sh
        $ npm run release
        // or if you want to force a version
        $ npm run release -- --override "0.0.0"
       ```
+      Three updated files are included: `CHANGELOG.md`, `package.json`, and `package-lock.json`.
+An added benefit is that the version displayed in `package.json` is broadcast in the application display for debugging purposes (and currently located at the bottom left of the application display)
-   2. Open a PR to the `stable` branch with this release commit
+   2. Open a PR to the `main` branch with this release commit
    3. Let CI pass and then merge the PR.
 (It is now encouraged to add a PR number to the release commit since it improves transparency and traceability.)
-   4. Tag the stable branch commit.
-Tagging is not technically necessary for release but does provide potential known points in time that can be rolled back in an emergency.
-(Leverage existing tags as an example, currently they start with `v` followed by the version number, e.g., `v0.0.0`)
-   5. Next, rebase the `main` branch from the `stable` branch, this ensures the CHANGELOG.md log will continue to align with the release history.
+   4. Go to GitHub and create a release after the Release PR is merged and before more commits are pushed to `main`.
+This will create a tag in the format `v` followed by the version number (e.g., `v4.20.0`).
+If other commits have been merged since the release commit, create the tag manually on the release commit hash first, then create the release from that tag.
+Tagging provides known points in time that can be rolled back in an emergency.
-   6. Finally, update the AppSRE hash associated with the release commit hash.
+   5. Finally, update the AppSRE hash associated with the release commit hash.
 The application display should be released to production within a variable timeframe.

-> The release process can be simplified with the simple removal of the `stable` branch.
-This would eliminate the ping-pong rebase that currently takes place and still maintain the CHANGELOG.md generator.
-The downside of removing a pristine production branch that is not directly manipulated, like `stable`, is that direct manipulation of the development branch `main` would go away.
->
-> It is still encouraged that the release for CHANGELOG.md is maintained since it helps update 3 files, `CHANGELOG.md`, `package.json`, and `package-lock.json`.
-An added benefit is that the version displayed in `package.json` is broadcast in the application display for debugging purposes (and currently located at the bottom left of the application display).

 > The CHANGELOG.md generator
 > - Does not rely on the Git commit hash of the release commit, allowing it to be added in with a PR.
 The tool forms a range from the previous release commit and is reliant on a specific release commit message format.
 Altering the release commit format may break the CHANGELOG.md generation.